 22. Batu Nisan: 5-15 meters (15-50 feet), shallow rocky reef, brain, leaf, lobe and staghorn corals, good macro with shrimps, gobies, crabs, starfish, boxfish, tubeworms, colorful anemones and giant clams, Jenkin whiprays, blue spotted stingrays, bumphead parrotfish, angelfish, batfish, turtles, little current, great night dive, all levels

 With the interesting underwater terrain, wrecks, big gorgonians, black coral, macro life, rays, sharks, turtles, colorful reef fish, and fascinating scenic landscapes, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

-Kotu Bharu has an airport with 50 minute domestic flights from Kuala Lumpur on AirAsia.
-After transit to the city, buses are available to Kuala Besut, but the easiest way to accomplish this leg is to take a taxi from the airport which takes 45 minutes.
+Kota Bharu has an airport with 50-minute domestic flights from Kuala Lumpur on AirAsia.
+After transiting to the city, buses are available to Kuala Besut, but the easiest way to accomplish this leg is to take a taxi from the airport which takes 45 minutes.
 Buses can take 90 minutes to 2 hours.
 From Kuala Besut there is ferry service to the islands, however, a speedboat is much quicker (30-45 minutes).
 Once on the Islands water taxi and walking are the only options.

 Perhentian Islands Tourist Attractions

 Scuba diving is the main attraction as a part of the nature tourism economic base of the islands.
 Water sports, canoeing, fishing camping, and jungle trekking are the primary alternative activities.
 There are restaurants on all the beaches and resort areas with local and western food available.
 Booze is somewhat available at inflated prices with Long Beach the only area with any real nightlife, though limited.
 The following video gives you a look at the options.